Classiq/classiq-library/README.md

 The examples found in this repository can be accessed via [Classiq's platform](https://platform.classiq.io/), in the [`model`](https://platform.classiq.io/dsl-synthesis) tab, under the same folder structure.

-Additionally, one may write his own model in the model editor (highlighted in green) or upload his own model (highlighted in red)
+Additionally, one may write their own model in the model editor (highlighted in green) or upload his own model (highlighted in red)

 ![writing_models.png](README_resources/writing_models.png)